xfairgamex/RocketPress/PRD.md

 ---

 ## 1. Overview

 AutoDTF is a SaaS platform that automates the DTF production process from Shopify order to shipment.
-It pulls in Shopify orders, matches SKUs with artwork and garment blanks, auto-generates gang sheets, interfaces with DTF printers and cutters, manages blank garment inventory, places just-in-time orders through the S\&S Activewear API, guides the press process with visual mockups, and completes shipping label generation through barcode-driven workflows.
+Built as a multi-tenant Shopify app, it supports multiple stores from day one.
+It pulls in Shopify orders, matches SKUs with artwork and garment blanks, auto-generates gang sheets, interfaces with DTF printers and cutters, manages blank garment inventory, places just-in-time orders through the S&S Activewear API, guides the press process with visual mockups, and completes shipping label generation through barcode-driven workflows.
 This minimizes downtime, ensures the right garments are always on hand, and significantly reduces human error in production.

 ---

 ## 2. Core Features

 ### A. Shopify Integration
+* Public app installable through the Shopify App Store.
+* Multi-tenant architecture supporting multiple stores.
 * Native app experience within Shopify admin.
-* Auto-sync unfulfilled orders in real-time.
+* Auto-sync unfulfilled orders for each connected store in real-time.
 * Match ordered SKUs with high-res artwork and blank garment SKUs.
 ### B. Artwork & Gang Sheet Management

 * Auto-match SKUs with correct artwork files.